Warning – Goodbye Microsoft Explorer

-Like an old pair of boots that you became emotionally attached but had long ceased being useful, fashionable or practical but you couldn’t quite let go, until now.
+Like an old pair of boots that you became emotionally attached to.
+Like that pair of jeans that had long ceased being useful, fashionable or practical but you couldn’t quite let go, until now.

 Why is this happening?

 Secondly unlike the newer browsers such as Google Chrome which forces users to update to a later version, Internet explorer does not.
-Which means Microsoft has so many dated old versions of Explorer running around.
+Which means Microsoft has so many dated old versions of Explorer.
 It’s a nightmare for developers to support.

 - Preform an internet browser audit for internal and external internet applications.

 - Check to see if you have any Microsoft related products or third-party applications that depend on the older versions of Explorer to run in your office and company eco system.